-- Signature and seal of a New Jersey Licensed Land Surveyor - Graphic scale - North arrow identifying the horizontal datum - Purpose of easement along with pertinent property information such as Municipality, Block, Lot and address - References shall include present owner deed book and page, filed map information (when applicable), and any other relevant document or information utilized in establishing the boundary and easement lines. - Physical features within the easement area - Corner markers found and/or set along with any other evidence used to establish the boundary and easement lines.
-When monuments are required, they shall be shown and labeled with a coordinate value based on the New Jersey State Plane Coordinate System NAD83 (2011 - or as updated) and a Bergen County Monument Tie Sheet form shall be completed for all monuments set. - If the easement runs a long a County Right-of-Way, the original centerline and full Right-of-Way width shall be shown.
+- Signature and seal of a New Jersey Licensed Land Surveyor (digital whenever possible) - Graphic scale - North arrow identifying the horizontal datum - Purpose of easement along with pertinent property information such as Municipality, Block, Lot and address - References shall include present owner deed book and page, filed map information (when applicable), and any other relevant document or information utilized in establishing the boundary and easement lines. - Physical features within the easement area - Corner markers found and/or set along with any other evidence used to establish the boundary and easement lines.
+When monuments are required, they shall be shown and labeled with a coordinate value based on the New Jersey State Plane Coordinate System NAD83 (2011 or as updated) and a County of Bergen Survey Form for Monuments shall be completed for all monuments set with one (1) monument per form. - If the easement runs a long a County Right-of-Way, the original centerline and full Right-of-Way width shall be shown.
 Easement lines and any tie courses shall be labeled with bearings and distances and any curves shall include the radius, arc length, central angle, chord bearing and chord distance.
 Non-tangent curves shall be labeled as such.
 Dimensions shall be shown from the centerline to the proposed easement line. - Plan shall be prepared on a letter or legal size sheet and drawn at a scale sufficient to clearly show the entire easement when possible.
-Larger size sheets, if required, shall be drawn in accordance with the current map filing law and recorded in the Bergen County Clerk's Office. - Easement lines shall be accurately established on the ground - Easement area shall be reported in square feet and acres
+Larger size sheets, if required, shall be drawn in accordance with the current map filing law and recorded in the Bergen County Clerk's Office. - Easement lines shall be accurately established on the ground. - Easement area shall be reported in square feet and acres.